ThyavdBerg/MSA-Q/Relevant Info/CONTRIBUTORINFO.md

 - No single letters, including in for loops, unless the single letter has clear meaning
 - Change the name of a variable when the data it contains changes significantly

-Bad examples: var1, this_shitty_value, bob, asdhfkrkg, XVALUE
+Bad examples: var1, this_shitty_value, bob, asdhfkrkg, XVALUE, i

 Good examples: vector_point_base, rows_column1, layer

-Exception: when the variable contains a qt widget, use: widgetType_functionFunction
+Exception: when the variable contains a qt widget, follow qt naming conventions: widgetType_functionFunction

 Examples: comboBox_species, pushButton_removeTaxa